VarshiniJ29/team9_project/README.md

 ## 📖 About Me

-- 🔭 I’m currently working on *BMI calcultor app*
+-  I’m currently working on *BMI calcultor app*
-- 🌱 I’m learning more about *Computer Vision and Deep Learning*
-- 👯 I’m looking to collaborate on *AI/ML Projects *
+- I’m looking to collaborate on *AI/ML Projects *
-- 💬 Ask me about *Python, Machine Learning, and Git*
-- 📫 How to reach me: *varshini.j.s@amity.edu*
+-  How to reach me: *varshini.j.s@amity.edu*

 # BMI Calculator 🧮